 Connecting people to community is key to successful long term recovery.

-Clients are immersed into a vibrant community lead by peers.
-The success and growth of our recovery community is based on connecting people through engagement building recovery capital.
+Clients are immersed in a vibrant community lead by peers.
+The success and growth of our recovery community is based on connecting people through engagement and building recovery capital.
+Last Door’s recovery community helps build Personal Recovery Capital, Family Recovery Capital, Cultural Recovery Capital and Social Recovery Capital, coupled with improving physical health.

 Alumni of the month